rclark848/PIRE_Bioinformatics/Day_2_Labs/BayPass_Lab_1.md

 -   Sea Surface Temperature (Maximum) (C)
 -   Latitude (degrees)

-*Which population has the lowest SSS Mean?
+*Which population has the highest SST Mean?
 What is the value?*
 \
 \
 \